The Business of Freedom

 Much of Tyler’s work ultimately focused on the passenger.
 It is a theme that has been taken up by his successor, Alexandre de Juniac, who became IATA’s seventh Director General and CEO on 1 September, 2016.

-The business of freedom has already become an important focus for de Juniac’s work.
+The business of freedom has already become an important priority for de Juniac.
 Allied to messaging that calls for the speed of innovation in the industry to improve, airlines look set to continue creating value for their end customer.
 Please see Alexandre de Juniac's blog for further updates.